 Can I bring my own turtle?
 Absolutely!
 If you have been training a turtle for the races, we'd love to see what he or she can do.
 Just bring your turtle in a bucket so it doesn't get away from you!

 Are other pets allowed?
 Please, no pets other than turtles allowed in the park during the races.

 How long do the races take?
 Each individual race takes a few minutes.
 Depending on how many people we have, the races can last an hour to two hours.

 Why are they called the International Turtle Races?
-Well, we race turtles so that one is a given.
 We call it International because we have people from all over the world that join us to race turtles.

 Photos of Weekly Winners